anyputer/Tutorials/README.md

-# How to Connect to DSiConnect24 / TestConnect24 for the DSi
+# How to Connect to DSiConnect24 / TestConnect24 for the DSi (for testing purposes)
 The scripts for the Nintendo DSi Shop aren't here yet but they will be here soon!

 How to connect to DSiConnect / TestConnect24 on your DSi (currently):